A Discussion Program for Veterans

 Talking Service is a discussion-based program for military veterans, active military personnel, military family members, and other citizens interested in the experience of war, military service, and the challenges of making the transition back to civilian life.

-In these challenging times, the Great Books Foundation is continuing our outreach to our proud and loyal service members, veterans, their families, and others who are part of their lives by offering free online discussions and free two-part training sessions.
+In these challenging times, the Great Books Foundation is continuing our outreach to our proud and loyal service members and veterans, their families, and others who are part of their lives by offering FREE online discussions and FREE two-part training sessions.
 If you are a person involved in the veteran community or veteran support services, these discussions and training sessions are for you.

 Standing Down Discussion Participant